Facet joint syndrome is pain at the joint between two vertebrae in your spine.

 1) Medications to ease pain.

-2) The doctor may also add a dose of cortisone to the diagnostic injection to ease your pain.
-Cortisone is a powerful anti-inflammatory medication that calms the arthritis inside the joint and reduces pain.
 The effect is usually temporary, but it may last up to several months.
 This can be safely repeated for two to three times a year.

 3) RF procedure can be done which is effective from few months to few years.